 Add a service

 Cloud-native gateways allow you to add services from the following sources: Container Service for Kubernetes (ACK) clusters, Microservices Engine (MSE) Nacos instances, fixed endpoints, Domain Name System (DNS) domain names, and Function Compute.
-To allow a gateway to obtain service endpoints, you must add an existing service to the gateway and register the service as a destination service for routing in the console.
+To allow a gateway to obtain service endpoints, you must add an existing service to the gateway and register it as a destination service for routing in the console.
 For more information, see Add a service.

 Manage services